 - Co-employment risk is the term used to refer to situations where two or more organizations exert some level of control over a worker, and are therefore considered to have employer obligations toward the employee.
 Co-employment risk can often exist when organizations use staff that are provided by third parties.

-Risk is an important but tricky issue in both American and Canadian contingent workforce programs.
+Risk is an important but tricky issue in contingent workforce programs.
 Effectively managing contingent program risk requires a collaborative approach between client stakeholders, ranging from procurement, legal, HR and business managers.

-Get more insights on continent worker risk and mitigation by visiting an introduction into understanding classification and your contingent workforce:
+Get more insights on continent worker risk and mitigation with our free checklist of contingent worker risk: